Angmering Village Preschool

 We are a small setting with a small staff team and all staff aim to form good relationships with all children and are involved in supporting and caring for them.
 Your child’s keyworker and SENCO will work together with you to support your child at home as well as in the setting.
 If other professionals are involved with your child, their input and advice will also be sought in making plans.

 All staff regularly attend training sessions to enhance their professional development and the SENCO is able to support staff members if they raise a concern about one of their key children.
-Our SENCO has had experience of working with children who have SEND, working with autistic children, a deaf child and also physical disabilities.
+Our SENCO has had experience of working with children who have SEND, working with autistic children, a deaf child, global delay and also physical disabilities.
 Our Deputy Manager has BSL level one and has Enhanced Level Makaton.
 Signing is used in our setting on a daily basis with all children and we have Makaton Friendly accreditation.
 A high proportion of our staff also have Foundation Level Makaton.
 We are a “Communication Friendly Setting” (July 2018) and aim to enable all children to develop the skills of effective communication through their speaking and/or augmentative communication aids, and by being attentive and responsive listeners.

 With your permission as parents, we are also able to contact the Inclusion Support Team who gives support to practitioners and the setting by giving advice and suggesting strategies to help progress your child.

 How will the curriculum be matched to my child’s needs?